troughton/Substrate/README.md

 ## What's the motivation?

 Recently there's been an interest in render-graph based APIs for rendering, making it simpler to compose together multiple render passes and build frames.
-To my knowledge, the origin of this is a [talk by Yuriy O'Donnell about Frostbite](https://www.ea.com/frostbite/news/framegraph-extensible-rendering-architecture-in-frostbite), although many others have had their input since.
+To my knowledge, the origin of this is a [talk about FrameGraphs in Frostbite](https://www.ea.com/frostbite/news/framegraph-extensible-rendering-architecture-in-frostbite), although many others have had their input since.

 A key contribution of render graphs is that per-frame resource management is done automatically; rather than manually managing buffers and buffer pools, you can just request a new buffer each frame.
 Originally, our implementation was fairly closely based on the described design; however, we decided to take things one step further.